 Benefits in kind include the estimated value of any benefits that are provided to senior officers in forms other than cash.
-During the year benefits in kind included the cash equivalents of cars provided to senior officers as disclosed to HM Revenue and Customs on form P11D.
+During the year benefits in kind included the cash equivalents of cars provided to senior officers, and relocation allowance in accordance with the Police Regulations, as disclosed to HM Revenue and Customs on form P11D.
 Benefits in kind do not include business use of private vehicles.